gooofy/aqb/help/RefAmiga.md

 	* &H50 Replace destination area with an inverted version of itself.
 	* &H80 Only put bits into destination where there is a bit in the same position for both source and destination (sieve operation).
 	* &HC0 Copy from source to destination.
+	* &HE0 Copy from source to destination through mask.

 Example: